tytydraco/yessleep/out/I_filled_in_a_survey_at_an_ATM_It_was_the_most_bizarre_experience_in_my_life.md

 The next day, I asked my friends and colleagues if they had similar experiences, but was only met with puzzled looks.
 Searching online yielded no results either.

-I chalked up my experience to hallucinations due to my lack of sleep, but was still irrationally fearful of the idea of using an ATM.
+I chalked up my experience to a dream, ironically enough.
+Either that or I was having hallucinations due to a lack of sleep.
+Whatever it was, I was still irrationally fearful of the idea of using an ATM.

 When I ran out of cash, I visited the bank and spoke to an actual bank teller to withdraw money.

-When she informed me of my balance, I was shocked to find out that there was an additional ten thousand to my previous balance I remembered.
+When she informed me of my balance, I was shocked to find out that there was an additional ten thousand to my previous balance.

 I told her that there must have been some kind of mistake with the amount and also took the opportunity to ask if the bank was running ATM surveys in the area.